 Project Managers must take typical monthly variations in solar production into consideration when structuring the price of their low-income subscriptions.
+All low-income subscriptions must be a production-based on-bill payment model in order to retain the minimum subscription discount on a monthly basis.
 If Project Managers wish to offer a flat Subscription Fee, it must be structured or priced to prevent the monthly savings from dropping below \$0 in any given month.